gabrie30/ghorg/README.md

 - **Skip forked repos** — use `--skip-forks`.
 - **Filter by topic** — use `--topics` (or `GHORG_TOPICS`) to clone only repos tagged with a matching [topic](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/classifying-your-repository-with-topics).
 GitHub, GitLab, and Gitea only.

-#### `--target-repos-path` — explicit list of repo names
+#### `--target-repos-path` - explicit list of repo names

 Maintain a file containing the exact **repository names** you want to clone (one per line) and point at it with `--target-repos-path` (or the `GHORG_TARGET_REPOS_PATH` env var).
 Only repos whose name appears in the file will be cloned.
-This is the right choice when you have a fixed, known set of repos to mirror — for example, a curated list driving a CI pipeline or a documented backup set.
+This is the right choice when you have a fixed, known set of repos e.g. a curated list driving a CI pipeline or a documented backup set.

 - Matching is done against the **repo name only** (the basename of the clone URL with `.git` stripped) and is **case-insensitive and exact** — partial names will not match.
 - There is no default location; you must always pass an explicit path via the flag or env var.
 - Names listed in the file that don't exist on the org/user are reported in the clone summary so you can catch typos or repos that were renamed/removed.
 - When `--clone-wiki` is enabled, each listed name will also match its corresponding `.wiki` repo.
 GitLab snippets are matched against their parent repo name.

-#### `ghorgonly` — auto-detected substring allowlist file
+#### `ghorgonly` - auto-detected substring allowlist file

 `ghorgonly` is a plain-text file you create yourself.
 If a file exists at `$HOME/.config/ghorg/ghorgonly`, ghorg will pick it up automatically on every clone, no flag required, and only clone repos whose clone URL **contains** one of the listed substrings (one pattern per line).
 This is useful when you want a dynamic, pattern-based subset of a large organization e.g. "everything published under the `infra-` namespace" without having to enumerate every repo name by hand.